montumontu/jest-tutorial/README.md

 # jest-tutorial
-Here there are examples of unit test cases in typescript and javascript
+Here there are examples of unit test cases in typescript and javascript using the jest library